Q: Once I complete my training through the OPCA, what is the next step?

 Q: What training does OPCA provide for the Petroleum Mechanic license?

 A: The OPCA petroleum mechanic course is based on a home study format.
 Once registered participants complete the training material, they attend a regularly scheduled review/exam session.
 All reviews are conducted by an OPCA skilled instructor.
 The instructor provides a general overview ensuring participants have a complete understanding of the course.
 The participant writes their exam immediately following the review.

 Q: I do all the maintenance for Shell and Imperial Oil in Winnipeg.
 We were told from the government of Manitoba that we need to have a license.

-A: Petroleum Mechanic Training is available in Manitoba through the Canadian Petroleum Contractors Association (CPCA).
+A: Most provinces require training and certification to do petroleum work.
+Some jurisdictions accept TSSA PM certification such as Alberta and Manitoba.
+If working outside of Ontario, Petroleum Mechanic Training is also available through the Canadian Petroleum Contractors Association (CPCA).
 For more information visit the website at http://www.cpcaonline.com.

 Q: Where do I attend an OPCA review/exam session?

 A: OPCA’s review/exam sessions are held in Barrie, Ontario.
 Students are provided with details of the session location upon registration and confirmation of their review/exam session.